randym/axlsx/README.md

 13. Export using shared strings or inline strings so we can inter-op with iWork Numbers (sans charts for now).

-14. Output to file or StringIO
+14. Output to file or StringIO or Stream

 15. Support for page margins and print options